Skip to content

 Find a problem to solve

 The first thing you need is to be serious with starting a business so that you can spot ideas.
-Business ideas are everywhere but without actively looking for one, you may never come across any, unless you spot one accidentally like this entrepreneur did.
+Business ideas are everywhere but without actively looking for one, you may never come across any, unless you spot one accidentally.
 When you set your mind to find a business idea, you are likely to start reading books, business articles in magazines, websites, and even attending business seminars.

 You’ve heard that finding problems to solve is the easiest route to find an idea.
 However, you need to know how to spot these problems and validate if it’s worth solving.
 There are some things that people complain about but they might not pay for a solution.